Burial & Cemetery

 For a broader look at how these prices compare to other methods, you can view our Average Funeral Cost Breakdown.

-To better understand how these services look in practice, consider these three common scenarios:
+To better understand how these services can look in practice, consider these hypothetical scenarios:

 Recent Trends & Industry Updates (2025–2026)

 The "green burial" movement has heavily influenced the maritime sector.
-By the end of 2025, the eco-friendly burial market is projected to reach $2 billion, and the ocean is a major part of that growth.
+The eco-friendly burial market continues to grow, and the ocean is a major part of that growth.

 Alkaline Hydrolysis (Aquamation)